-The period allowed is calculated from the commencement of the period of play and includes the time for system explanation and scoring procedure.
+At the beginning of each round the Tournament Director on duty will announce the time by which the round must be completed.
+For a sixteen board match this will be 2 hours and 10 minutes after the start of a round and includes the time for system explanation and scoring procedure.
 Play in the Open Room between two opposing teams may start only when the players of the same teams are seated in the Closed Room.
-Any team that is not seated and ready to play at the start of a period of play will be fined 1 VP and for each completed period of 5 minutes thereafter a further 1VP.
-Players are requested to be seated 5 minutes before the scheduled start of play.
+Any team which is not seated and ready to play at the start of a round will be fined 1 VP and for each completed period of five minutes thereafter a further 1VP.
+Players are requested to be seated 5 minutes before the start of each round.